-In 2018, companies that obtain gross income of less than HNL 300 million will not be subject to 1.5% or 0.75% on gross income, favouring the micro, small and part of the medium-sized companies.
-In 2019, for companies that obtain gross income between HNL 300 million and HNL 600 million, the aforementioned percentages will be reduced to 0.75% and 0.5% respectively.
-The rate will be 1% for companies with an income exceeding HNL 600 million.
-In 2020, only companies that earn more than HNL 1 billion will be subject to the application of the measure, the rate being 1%.
+- Legal companies and individuals resident in Honduras are subject to Alternative Minimum Tax.
+In tax year 2018, companies that obtain gross income of less than HNL 300 million will not be subject to 1.5% or 0.75% of gross income, favouring micro, small and part of medium-sized companies. - In tax year 2019, for companies that obtain gross income between HNL 300 million and HNL 600 million, the aforementioned percentage will be reduced to 0.75% and 0.5% respectively.
+The rate will be 1% for companies with an income exceeding HNL 600 million. - In tax year 2020, only companies that earn more than HNL 1 billion will be subject to the application of the measure, the rate being 1%.